About Us

 Research

-The Regional Biomass Resource Hub Initiative is conducting research and development to enable the sustainable mobilization of the following purpose-grown energy crops:
+The Regional Biomass Resource Hub Initiative’s members are conducting research and development to enable mobilization of the following purpose-grown energy crops.

-- Herbaceous energy crops: Herbaceous energy crops are annual, biennial, or perennial plants and grasses grown primarily for bioenergy production.
-These include switchgrass, miscanthus, high-biomass sorghum, wheatgrass, and energycane.
+- Herbaceous energy crops: Herbaceous energy crops are annual, biennial, or perennial plants and grasses grown primarily to produce bioenergy.
+These include switchgrass, miscanthus, high-biomass sorghum, wheatgrass and energycane.

-- Short-rotation woody crops: Short-rotation woody crops are fast-growing hardwood trees that are harvested within five to eight years of planting.
+- Short-rotation woody crops: Short-rotation woody crops are fast-growing trees harvested within five to eight years of planting.
 These include hybrid poplar, hybrid willow, silver maple, eastern cottonwood, green ash, black walnut, sweetgum and sycamore.
+Coppice management is commonly used for some of these crops.